Florida Hurricane Season 2026 Explained: A Practical Guide for Residents

 Your neighbors matter.
 Check on elderly or mobility-limited neighbors early in the season — exchange phone numbers, offer to help.
 This is something that doesn't show up on any checklist but makes an enormous difference in communities after a storm.

 What is the difference between a hurricane watch and a hurricane warning?
-A hurricane watch means hurricane conditions are possible within 48 hours — time to prepare.
-A hurricane warning means hurricane conditions are expected within 36 hours — time to execute your plan.
-If officials order evacuation during a warning, leave immediately.
+A hurricane watch means hurricane conditions — sustained winds of 74 mph or higher — are possible in the area within 48 hours.
+A hurricane warning means those conditions are expected within 36 hours.
+A watch is your signal to prepare and monitor closely; a warning means you need to take immediate action, including evacuation if you are in a vulnerable area.
+Do not wait for a warning to begin preparing.

 Your 2026 Hurricane Season Quick-Reference Contacts